Mofunkles/webfunkles/README.md

 ### Development

-To run the development server.
+To run the development server:

 ```bash
 npm start